JoelANB/Arduino-Projects/Photo-sensitive Epilepsy Detector/README.md

 # Project Summary

 This project contains a script designed to be run with an Arduino.
-Its aim is to provide a simple test for environments which may ptentially be dangerous to those who may experience epileptic seizures due to flashing lights.
+Its aim is to provide a simple test for environments which may potentially be dangerous to those who may experience epileptic seizures due to flashing lights.
 A phototransistor was used for the circuit tested, but it is expected that a photoresistor would work equally well if not better.
 If the code deems an epiletic seizure possible, a warning message is printed to that effect.
 The problematic range of flashing frequency was deemed to be between 3 Hz and 30 Hz based on information provided by the Epilepsy Society [1].